BenceBakos/comfy-vi-confy/README.md

  - explainAction(action)
      - get parser from context, get shape, define arguments
-     - get context, and parent context, filter types by context, use only types with null-context or matching context
+     - get context, and parent context, filter types by context, use only types with null-context or matching context, or lua context
      - when no parser, nullify shape, arguments
      - returns action table
  - matchExpression(expression,context)